MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-general-ledger.md

 * View reports that show general ledger entries and balances.
 * Close your income statement.
-* Open the G/L account card to add or change settings.
+* Open the general ledger (G/L) account card to add or change settings.
 * See a list of posting groups that post to that account.
 * View separate debit and credit balances for a single account